How to Choose Champagne

 Côte de Sézanne

-South of the Côte des Blancs is another slope which has many vineyards on it, with a similar dominance in Chardonnay.
+South of the Côte des Blancs is another slope that has many vineyards on it, with a similar dominance in Chardonnay.
 Despite the potential to this region, you’ll mostly find these wines blended into larger Maisons.

 Côte des Bar